nodejs/node/doc/guides/investigating_native_memory_leak.md

 the leak.
-For example, assigning the result of `malloc()` to either a global variable or a variable that is read the compiler will optimize out the loop with the malloc and valgrind does not report a problem (since one no longer exists in the code being run).
+For example, assigning the result of `malloc()` to either a global variable or a variable that is read the compiler will optimize out the loop with the malloc and valgrind does not report a problem (since it no longer exists in the code being run).

 Running valgrind on this code shows the following: